-The Office of Labor Standards Enforcement ("OLSE") promulgates these Rules pursuant to Chapter 2A, Article 1, Section 2A.23 and Chapter 14 of the San Francisco Administrative Code.
-Pursuant to Chapter 14, the San Francisco Health Care Security Ordinance ("HCSO", "Ordinance"), OLSE is mandated to enforce the Employer Spending Requirement of the HCSO.
+The Office of Labor Standards Enforcement ("OLSE") promulgates these Rules pursuant to Chapter 2A, Article 1, Section 2A.23 and Article 21 of the Labor and Employment Code (L.E.C.) (formally codified as Administrative Code Section 14).
+Pursuant to Article 21, the San Francisco Health Care Security Ordinance ("HCSO", "Ordinance"), OLSE is mandated to enforce the Employer Spending Requirement of the HCSO.
 The HCSO stands alone; these Rules are intended to supplement and clarify.

 Following public hearings in 2006, these Rules were first issued in January 2007 and amended in July 2007.
-After Chapter 14 was amended in 2011 and 2014, the OLSE again held a public hearing regarding revisions to the Rules on September 7, 2017, and published final amended Rules on October 10, 2017.
+After Article 21 was amended in 2011 and 2014, the OLSE again held a public hearing regarding revisions to the Rules on September 7, 2017, and published final amended Rules on October 10, 2017.